ITCENTERCESU/Asset_Management_System/README.md

-# Asset_Management_System
+Asset_Management_System

 PRINCIPLE IN DOING THIS PROJECT THRU GIT
-1. Commit and Push (kahit masakit ang salitang commitment :( )
+<br>1.
+Commit and Push (kahit masakit ang salitang commitment :( )
-2. Pull and pull
+<br>2.
+Pull and pull until you die haha (jowk lng xD)
-3. Warn others first when you are going to commit or pull something. :) Mahirap na kapag nagsabay .
+<br>3.
+Warn others first when you are going to commit or pull something. :) Mahirap na kapag nagsabay.

 ----------------------------------------------------------------------------------------------------
 Steps in connecting GitHub to Eclipse :)
 1. Make a GitHub account